nvidia-riva/tutorials/New-language-adaptation/German/deployment/README.md

 # German ASR Pipeline Deployment

-In this tutorial, we are going through the steps to deploy a German ASR pipeline into production.
-Refer to the [deployment.ipynb](deployment.ipynb) notebook for an interactive version of this guide.
+In this tutorial, we go through the steps to deploy a German ASR pipeline into production.
+Refer to the [deployment.ipynb](deployment.ipynb) tutorial for an interactive version of this guide.

-## Model checklist
+## Model Checklist
 This tutorial assumes that you have the following models ready:

 - An acoustic model